 Go alone, or bring a friend?
-Thalia addresses this and other questions (Keep it legal?
+One mook addresses this and other questions (Keep it legal?
 Protest panic?) on her first ever protest march…

 As I type this, a 19 year old woman in my state faces seven years in jail.
 This young woman faces a jail term that would have a substantial effect on her life.
 No one in the state has been charged with this crime in 50 years.
 What terrible offense did she commit?
 She had an abortion.